ThePrimeagen/dev-prod-2/lessons/02-your-env/C-roll-your-own.md

 * I want the repos that i actively maintained brought down
 * I want to be able to build neovim from source
 * I want all the tools i use available
-* I want my dotfiles to be my environment hydration
+* I want to copy all my dotfiles over to my env.  i like them separated.
-* I want to have a server that delivers down a quick script to download and execute my env

 <br>
 <br>